 She has written a compelling account of her ascent of Everest, On Top of the World, and a Dorling Kindersley book on mountains, entitled Everest.

 Not surprisingly, Rebecca Stephens continues to adventure at every opportunity.
-She has sailed the Southern Seas to the South Magnetic Pole and Antarctica, competed in an eight-day Eco-Challenge with polar explorers Sir Ranulph Fiennes and Dr Mike Stroud, running, biking and canoeing across the Canadian Rockies, and crossing the island of South Georgia in the footsteps of Sir Ernest Shackleton.
+She has sailed the Southern Seas to the South Magnetic Pole and Antarctica, competed in an eight-day Eco-Challenge with polar explorers Sir Ranulph Fiennes and Dr Mike Stroud, run, biked, and canoed across the Canadian Rockies, and crossed the island of South Georgia in the footsteps of Sir Ernest Shackleton.

 As the first British woman to climb Everest, Rebecca Stephens occupies a unique place in mountaineering history, and yet regards herself as nothing other than ordinary.